bilgeonceken/appprac/README.md

 note to myself: clean up non-url_for links if problems occur when actually hosting the thing

 #####todo stuff that comes into my mind

+- [ ] MAIN TODO: FIX THE POSTGRESQL DATABASE INTEGRATION PROBLEM WITH HEROKU

 - [x] Base structure
 - [x] Theme and navigation structure
 - [x] Twitter-like posting and stream(tutorial thingy)